Things to Do in Vang Vieng in December

 Best Activities in December

-Hot Air Balloon Flights Over Karst Mountains
+Hot Air Balloon Rides Over Limestone Karsts

-Multi-Day Kayaking Expeditions on Nam Song River
+Nam Song River Tubing Routes

-Rock Climbing on Limestone Crags
+Rock Climbing on Limestone Cliffs

 December Events & Festivals